Coko-Foundation/Kotahi/README.md

 Kotahi is a manuscript submission system, based on the discontinued [xpub-collabra](https://gitlab.coko.foundation/xpub/xpub) project.
 It is currently under development by the [Coko Foundation](https://coko.foundation/) and is being built with [PubSweet](https://gitlab.coko.foundation/pubsweet/pubsweet).

+## Project roadmap

+[The Kotahi project roadmap](https://miro.com/app/board/uXjVP7jNtBs=/?share_link_id=747477817280) is available to view on Miro.

+## Contribute

+Contributions are welcome!
+Please read our [Community Products Collaboration Guidelines](https://docs.coko.foundation/s/community-collab) and join our [chat channel](https://mattermost.coko.foundation/coko/channels/kotahi).

+## Bug reporting

+To report a bug, [open a GitLab issue](https://gitlab.coko.foundation/kotahi/kotahi/-/issues/new) and use the bug-report template contained in the issue.

 ## Getting started: the quick guide

 To install Kotahi locally, you'll need these things: